arianegouin/HiLo/README.md

 ### 2. NormaliseAndSave.py
 - input with pop-up window: folder path of the acquired tiff images[1]
 - output: Divide each image by its mean.
 Then divide all images by the z-stack mean.
-Save each image in a folder named 'normalised' that is created in the folder chosen as input earlier.
+Save each image in a folder named 'normalised' that is created in input folder.
 Each normalised image has the same name as its original image.

 ### 3. StdevAndSave.py
 - input with pop-up window: folder path containing the normalised tiff images[1]